 8 Core ERP Features Every Business Owner Must Consider

-When you think about industry-specific apps and modules, you will discover plenty of ERP features in the enterprise software market that are shifting towards digital enablement.
+When you think about industry-specific apps and modules, you will discover plenty of ERP features in the enterprise software market.
 While companies based on a particular industry, like distributors or process manufacturers, will have modules explicitly designed to meet their needs, determining what general ERP features you need can be more difficult.

 We’ve listed eight core ERP features for you to consider during your selection process.